-Erik Monsen joined the University of Vermont's School of Business Administration in August 2014 as an Associate Professor and the Steven Grossman Endowed Chair in Entrepreneurship, and in January 2015 he was awarded a secondary appointment as Associate Professor of Mechanical Engineering in UVM's College of Engineering and Mathematical Sciences.
+Erik Monsen joined the University of Vermont's School of Business Administration in August 2014 as an Associate Professor and the Steven Grossman Endowed Chair of Entrepreneurship, and in January 2015 he was awarded a secondary appointment as Associate Professor of Mechanical Engineering in UVM's College of Engineering and Mathematical Sciences.
 His career has crossed disciplinary (engineering, management, economics) and geographic (US, Germany, UK) boundaries on his journey from designing better aircraft to designing better entrepreneurial organizations.
 Building on personal experiences as an aerospace engineer and business consultant in American and European aerospace organizations, his mission is to aid technology and research organizations, both public and private, to become more entrepreneurial and create new value for society and the planet.

 Before coming to UVM, Erik was a Senior Lecturer and Director of Research in the Hunter Centre for Entrepreneurship at the University of Strathclyde Business School in Glasgow, Scotland, from 2010 to 2014 and a Senior Research Fellow in the Entrepreneurship, Growth, and Public Policy Group at the Max Planck Institute of Economics in Jena, Germany, from 2005 to 2010.
 Erik earned his Ph.D. in Organization Management at the University of Colorado at Boulder (2005), where he also earned an M.B.A. in Entrepreneurship and Technology Management (2001).
 Before researching entrepreneurship, he was an aerospace engineering researcher (B.S., Rensselaer Polytechnic Institute, 1991; M.S., Stanford University, 1992) at the German Aerospace Center (DLR) in Braunschweig, Germany, from 1994 to 1999.